beam-community/ex_machina/README.md

 end
 ```

-And be sure to start the ExMachina application.
+And start the ExMachina application.
 For most projects (such as
 Phoenix apps) this will mean adding `:ex_machina` to the list of applications in
 `mix.exs`.